TorCanHack/tip-calculator-app/README.md

 ### What I learned

 The Tip Calculator gives the users the option of using their own custom percentage instead of the options provided by default.
 I thought of the smoothest and cleanest way to achieve this and opted for using an `<input/>` tag that automatically updates as the user types in the custom percentage.
-To achieve this goal i made use of the `useEffect` hook since this hooks only renders a specific section of the App.
+To achieve this goal i made use of the `useEffect` hook since this hooks only renders a specific section of the App, optimizinf performance and keeping the code clean.
 This is the code i used to achieve this:

 ````js
   useEffect(() => {